Vivi Ornitier: Appearances

 Vivi appears in Final Fantasy IX as one of its main protagonists and is a Black Mage.
 He becomes embroiled in a kidnapping plot by Zidane Tribal and others to kidnap Garnet Til Alexandros XVII during Vivi's trip to attend a play, where the three of them and Adelbert Steiner travel together.
 He later discovers a Black Mage factory, which causes him to remain with the group to seek out the truth of his identity and origin, as well as why he has emotions where the other Black Mages do not.
 He later discovers that the Black Mages are mindless footsoldiers, manufactured by a man named Kuja and supplied to Garnet's mother Queen Brahne to conquer the Mist Continent.
 He finds the Black Mage Village, where he is told that most Black Mages stop functioning after about one year, though he discovers that he is a prototype Black Mage built to last longer.
 He aids the group in overcoming Kuja and other threats.
 He is implied to have died during his ending monologue, and he has created seven copies of himself, with one identifying himself as Vivi's son.

-He appears in other Final Fantasy titles, including Final Fantasy Record Keeper, Brave Exvius, the Theatrhythm Final Fantasy series, and World of Final Fantasy, the latter featuring him as the leader of a group of Black Mages who gains sentience after battling the protagonists.
+He appears in other Final Fantasy titles, including Final Fantasy Record Keeper, Brave Exvius, the Theatrhythm series, and World of Final Fantasy, the latter featuring him as the leader of a group of Black Mages who gains sentience after battling the protagonists.
 Vivi also appears in non-Final Fantasy works.
 One such work is the Disney/Square Enix crossover Kingdom Hearts II, a series which features appearances by both Disney and Square Enix characters.
 He is a member of the Twilight Town Disciplinary Committee, a group run by Seifer Almasy.
 This group routinely antagonizes protagonist Roxas, though Vivi is friendly to him despite that.
 He also appears in Puzzle & Dragons.

 A felt doll of Vivi was included with Final Fantasy IX in Japan at launch.
 It was given out to people who pre-ordered the game starting on June 1, 2000.
 A figurine of Vivi was released by Play Arts.